- Bare all—financially—by talking about what you earn, what you own, and what you owe.

 Chocolates get eaten and flowers wilt—but financial responsibility can be a lasting way to show someone you care.
 Put your wallet where your heart is with these financial acts of love.

-It's fine to maintain financial autonomy, but you should still make sure that you both have a clear understanding of your combined money situation—and that you're both on the same page with goals and expectations.
+Whether you keep your money separate or combine finances, make sure that you both have a clear understanding of your combined money situation—and that you're both on the same page with goals and expectations.
 You may have very different ideas about debt, saving, and spending, but thinking about the goals you'll be able to achieve together may help you meet in the middle.
-Get the conversation started by talking with your partner about your assets and liabilities: "What you earn, what you own, and what you owe," as financial guru Jean Chatzky says.

 Being in a partnership comes with a few financial advantages over being single—especially if you have 2 incomes.
 But the first step is knowing how much money is coming in and going out, and setting up a spending and saving plan that works for both of you.

 Having debt is sometimes unavoidable.
-But making minimum payments on high-interest debt and failing to save for emergencies are money mistakes that could lead to more debt in the future.
-Make a plan with your partner to knock out debt together, so you can save more money or even spend more on fun stuff today.
+Make a plan with your partner to knock out debt together, so you can save more money for the future or even spend more on fun stuff today.

-Read Viewpoints on Fidelity.com: How to pay off debt—and save too
+Read Viewpoints on Fidelity.com: How to balance debt, saving, and investing

 No matter where life takes you both, it will cost money—and probably more than you think.